Aborichthys bajpaii

+Aborichthys bajpaii is a species of small, benthic fish, observed in the Siang River, and in the Brahmaputra River drainage, of Arunachal Pradesh, India.

+Description

-Aborichthys bajpaii is a small, benthic fish, observed in the Siang River, Brahmaputra River drainage, in Arunachal Pradesh, India.
-This new species is distinct from all species described in the genus.
-A vent and anus that is closer to the caudal fin base than to the snout, 17–22 stripes that converge to the mid-dorsal line which are branched into 26–38 bars along the flank, vertical bars on the caudal fin peduncle, an incomplete lateral line that continues to the end of the pectoral fin, a long head (20.2-21.5% SL) and a deep body (12.2-15.3% SL), a pectoral fin with 91/2 branched rays, a dorsal fin origin that is equidistant to the snout and to the base of caudal fin, a pelvic fin origin closer to the pectoral fin origin than to the anal fin origin, 2–3 irregular black stripes on the dorsal fin, a maxillary barbel that extends over the posterior edge of the orbit and a truncate caudal fin with 2–4 irregular black stripes.
+A. bajpaii has a vent and anus that is closer to the caudal fin base than to the snout, and 17–22 stripes that converge to the mid-dorsal line which are branched into 26–38 bars along the flank.
+The vertical bars on the caudal peduncle, an incomplete lateral line that continues to the end of the pectoral fin, a long head (20.2-21.5% SL) and a deep body (12.2-15.3% SL) all help to distinguish this species from other members of its genus.
+A. bajpaii's pectoral fin has 91/2 branched rays, its dorsal fin origin is equidistant to the snout and to the base of caudal fin, its pelvic fin origin is closer to the pectoral fin origin than to the anal fin origin, there are 2–3 irregular black stripes on the dorsal fin, it's a maxillary barbel extends over the posterior edge of the orbit, and its caudal fin is truncate with 2–4 irregular black stripes.